RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 Dividing a 30-day probability by 30 to get a 1-day probability generally **does not make sense** in a rigorous probabilistic context.

-An example run of the code from EPSS to 2023-3-7 to 2025-5-31 showed that this approximation resulted in +674 vulnerabilities (+1.57%) less than the rigorous approach.
+An example run of the code from EPSS to 2023-3-7 ([EPSS v3 release](https://www.first.org/epss/)) to 2025-5-31 showed that this approximation resulted in +674 vulnerabilities (+1.57%) less than the rigorous approach.

 <figure markdown>